 - Kathryn Michaelis co-presents “New England State Tax Update” at the Fiscal and Tax Policy Breakfast for New Hampshire Business Leaders and Advisors, Concord, NH (September 28, 2016)

-- Kathryn Michaelis is a speaker at Service Credit Union’s: Business Connection Lunch & Learn, “Understanding How Tax Laws Affect Your Business”, Concord, NH (September 22, 2016)
+- Kathryn Michaelis co-presents at Service Credit Union’s: Business Connection Lunch & Learn, “Understanding How Tax Laws Affect Your Business”, Concord, NH (September 22, 2016)

 - Kathryn Michaelis co-presents “Current Issues Regarding the Disproportionate Share Program (“DHS”) and payment of the Medicaid Enhancement Tax (“MET”), Healthcare Law Update Panel, NH Bar Association, Concord, NH (April 8, 2016)